 For those wanting to purchase parts to convert your engine leg to electric, the driveshafts have arrived and are ready to go.
-Others who want the leg ready for your electric head that uses a square drive fitting like the Echo or Earthwise, these are now available.
+Others who want the leg ready for your electric head that uses a square drive fitting like the ECHO or EGO, these are now available.
 Build instructions will not be posted online, and are sent as a locked .pdf to only the purchaser.
 This conversion can be completed on a pedal drive or full length system.

 Run times on the 4ah battery running 3/4 throttle to full throttle ranges between 40-50 minutes of constant on time.
 No wires or heavy batteries to worry about.
 Two batteries is what I use on daily outings since I paddle when at my spots and use the electric to cover the distance.

 If you are interested in the drive system, please inquire below or order through the order page available here.

 The new electric version of the engine leg has been adapted to a lipo battery powered, self contained, brushless motor powerhead.
 Although this started out as a "lets see if this can be done", it is now a reality.
 Custom driveshafts have been made to bolt up the electric brushless motor head to test the 2 and 3 blade prop configurations.

 * Just a note about the sound.
 Due to the original trials and not really knowing driveshaft placement and tube length at the time, we had the tube touching the engine housing and this caused a louder than expected frequency response through the driveshaft tube.
 By moving the tube down a 1/4 in. problem solved and it is now very stealthy.
 We like to be 100% honest and videos are unedited, so sometimes it works and sometimes it is a trial and error.